amalto/platform6-service-typescript/README.md

-# Platform6 Node.js Service Demo
+# Platform 6 Node.js Service Demo

 > :beginner: A demo project to show how to develop a **Platform 6** service with [Node.js](https://nodejs.org/en/) and [TypeScript](https://www.typescriptlang.org/).